ramrom/rams_dot_files/cheatsheets/build_dependency_tools_cheatsheet.md

 - `package.json` - specification file for a projects module dependencies
 - `package-lock.json` - specific version of all libs and transitive deps installed based on `package.json`
     - npm v7 will read `yarn.lock` file for metadata if it exists, but still generate `package-lock.json` file
+- `npm config list` - see the current configuration
+    - will display the location of `.npmrc` files that are applied
 - `.npmrc` - configuration for how npm behaves
+    - per-project - e.g.`/path/to/projct/.npmrc`
+    - per-user - e.g.`~/.npmrc`
+    - global - e.g.`$PREFIX/.npmrc`
+    - built-in npm - e.g.`/path/to/npminstall/.npmrc`
 - bins are located in `node_modules/.bin` dir
 - global vs local
     - a local/regular install will be scoped to current dir and all sub dirs, current dir will have `node_modules` folder